mattjhayes/nmeta/docs/source/policyguide.rst

   Conditions List
     A list that contains one or more
-    *condition* stanzas that each contain a match type and one or more classifiers.
+    *condition* stanzas that each contain a match type and a classifiers_list containing one or more classifiers.

   Actions
     A single *actions* stanza that contains one or more actions